 It is an exceedingly tricky balancing act.
 Times, Sunday Times (2008)Motor sport is exceedingly dangerous when things go wrong.
 Times, Sunday Times (2011)You will see that it is going to become exceedingly difficult to keep your eyes open.
 POSITIVE THINKING: Everything you have always known about positive thinking but were afraid to put into practice (2001)For some months a range of vital but exceedingly tricky matters have been on your mind.
 Times, Sunday Times (2012)This is exceedingly difficult for a pastor.
 Christianity Today (2000)This has been an exceedingly difficult journey.
 The Sun (2012)It proved to be exceedingly difficult for members to forge radically different personal and economic relationships.
 Sociology (1995)Mr. Woodhouse had been exceedingly well amused.
 Emma (1815)Crab gratin This dish is exceedingly rich and very moreish.
 Times, Sunday Times (2015)The most important was that "surprises' were exceedingly dangerous in the nuclear age.
 The Collins History of the World in the 20th Century (1994)By and large, our food industry serves us exceedingly well.
 Times, Sunday Times (2013)This is in stark contrast to the past month's exceedingly tricky situations.
 Times, Sunday Times (2010)At that altitude that's exceedingly dangerous.
-The Sun (2014)Ant and Dec do it exceedingly well.
-Times, Sunday Times (2016)As you can imagine, this has been an exceedingly difficult journey to make.
+The Sun (2014)As you can imagine, this has been an exceedingly difficult journey to make.
 Times, Sunday Times (2012)Some people work exceedingly well as coaches and mentors, and some people are simply incompetent to be mentors.
 THE ESSENTIAL DRUCKER (2001)This makes the task of introducing tolerance to parasites or disease via genetic modification exceedingly difficult, if not impossible.
 PHYLLOXERA: How Wine was Saved for the World (2004)The big thing he knows, and he knows exceedingly well, is how to serve.
 Times, Sunday Times (2015)Before the 1980s, federal deposit insurance seemed to work exceedingly well.
 Financial Markets, Institutions and Money (1995)And, let us not forget, he can still play exceedingly well.
 Times, Sunday Times (2011)But the system seemed to work surprisingly well: "The occurrence of serious crimes is exceedingly rare.
 JOSIAH THE GREAT: The True Story of The Man Who Would Be King (2004)He said: 'British troops have been in a very tough place and they have done exceedingly well.
 The Sun (2009)The brain is a phenomenal organ, but it can play tricks on us, and clinicians sometimes come across rare and exceedingly strange brain conditions.
 Times, Sunday Times (2007)

 较常使用。在柯林斯辞典中， exceedingly 是1万个最常用词之一。